-GEN-1 Plus Avastin® Trial.
+GEN-1 Plus Doxil® and Avastin® Trial.
 On April 29, 2015, we announced the expansion of our ovarian cancer development program to include a Phase I dose escalating trial to evaluate GEN-1 in combination with Avastin® and Doxil® in platinum-resistant ovarian cancer patients.
-Expecting enrollment to begin in the first half of 2016, the new trial is supported by preclinical studies demonstrating that the combination of GEN-1 with Avastin® may result in significant clinical benefit with a favorable safety profile.
+We expect to enroll patients beginning in the second half of 2016.
+This new combination study in platinum-resistant ovarian cancer is supported by three preclinical studies indicating that the combination of GEN-1 with Avastin® may result in significant clinical benefit with a favorable safety profile.
+Specifically: